Stress, depression and the holidays: Tips for coping

 See more In-depth

-- Making the most of holiday season.
+- Making the most of the holiday season.
 American Psychological Association. http://www.apa.org/helpcenter/holiday-season.aspx.
-Accessed July 10, 2014.
+Accessed May 18, 2017.